Fonbod1/blog-management-api/README.md

 #
 # HOW TO ACCESS THE API
 #
-## To have access to the api do the following!!
+## To have access to the API, do the following!!
-1 Clone the repository and open it from IntelliJ.
+1. Clone the repository and open it from IntelliJ
-2 Launch PostgreSQL
+2. Launch PostgreSQL
-3. Open Postman and run the different endpoints.
+3. Open Postman and run the different endpoints

  Creating an Article